VANDAL/prism/docs/source/frontends.rst

 ^^^^^^^^^^^

 Uses a heavily modified Callgrind tool, *Sigrind*, to observe |project| *event primitives* and pass them to the backend.
-Valgrind is serializes all threads in the target executable, so only one thread's event stream is passed to the backend at a time.
+Valgrind serializes all threads in the target executable, so only one thread's event stream is passed to the backend at a time.
 A context switch is signaled with a |project| context event.
 Because threads are serialized by Valgrind, the target executable is mostly deterministic.